Politics of Sri Lanka: Executive branch

-The president, directly elected for a five-year term, is head of state, head of government, and commander in chief of the armed forces.
+The president, directly elected for a five-year term, is the head of state, head of government, and commander-in-chief of the armed forces.
 The election occurs under the Sri Lankan form of the contingent vote.
 Responsible to Parliament for the exercise of duties under the constitution and laws, the president may be removed from office by a two-thirds vote of Parliament with the concurrence of the Supreme Court.

 The president appoints and heads a cabinet of ministers responsible to Parliament.
 The president's deputy is the prime minister, who leads the ruling party in Parliament.
 A parliamentary no-confidence vote requires dissolution of the cabinet and the appointment of a new one by the President.

 Legislative branch

-The Parliament has 225 members, elected for a five-year term, 196 members elected in multi-seat constituencies and 29 by proportional representation.
+The Parliament has 225 members, elected for a five-year term: 196 members elected in multi-seat constituencies and 29 by proportional representation.

 The primary modification is that the party that receives the largest number of valid votes in each constituency gains a unique "bonus seat" (see Hickman, 1999).
-The president may summon, suspend, or end a legislative session and can dissolve Parliament at any time after one year from the General Elections (except in a few limited circumstances).
-The President can also dissolve Parliament before the completion of one year, if requested to do so by resolution signed by at least half the MPs.
+The president may summon, suspend, or end a legislative session and can dissolve Parliament at any time once a year has passed since the last general elections (except in a few limited circumstances).
+The President can also dissolve Parliament before the completion of one year, if requested to do so by a resolution signed by at least half the MPs.
 Parliament reserves the power to make all laws.
 Since its independence in 1948, Sri Lanka has remained a member of the Commonwealth of Nations.